TL;DR

 Simplicity

-Slightly more complex with multiple domain options and a more detailed interface.
-Still simple overall but has more elements on screen.
+This service is slightly more complex because it offers multiple domain options and a more detailed interface.
+It remains simple overall but displays more elements on the screen.
 The additional options give you more control at the cost of a busier interface.

 Mobile Apps